matrix-forge/matrix-forge/README.md

 >
 # MatrixForge - Introduction

 **MatrixForge** is a open-source Python library used building and training artificial neural networks.
-MatrixForge allows you to create and train neural networks in a simple and intuitive way, using built-in tools.
-The MatrixForge library was created to provide an easy and convenient way to build and train neural networks for everyone.
+MatrixForge allows you to create and train neural networks in a simple and intuitive way.
+The MatrixForge library was created to provide an easy and convenient way to develop neural networks for everyone.

 ## Installation
 > **Note** Not every time the actualization will be on time on PyPI or Conda